 Richard Ravitch served as Lieutenant Governor of New York from 2009 to 2010.
 Prior to his appointment, he was a partner in the law firm Ravitch, Rice & Co., and served as Chairman of the Commission on New York Metropolitan Transit Authority Financing.
 Widely recognized for his ability to help reform financially distressed entities, he currently serves as a senior advisor to Detroit’s Financial Review Commission.

-Pete Constant brings a wealth of pension reform experience to his position as Executive Director of the Retirement Security Initiative.
+Pete Constant brings a wealth of pension reform experience to his position as Chief Executive Officer of the Retirement Security Initiative.
 In this role, Pete designs and implements strategic plans in collaboration with RSI's board of directors, leads the organization in its advocacy efforts and manages day-to-day operations.
 Prior to his work at RSI, Pete was Director of the Pension Integrity Project and Senior Fellow at the Reason Foundation.
 There he led the team that designed, drafted and negotiated the successful public safety pension reform plan for the state of Arizona.
 Prior to that, he served as Council Member for the City of San Jose from 2007-2014, where he served as trustee on the city's two pension plans.
 Pete began his career in law enforcement as a police officer for the City of San Jose, where he served for 11 years until an on-duty injury forced his early retirement.